About Civil and Environmental Engineering

 As society evolves, the solutions to civil engineering problems are no longer exclusively technical issues.
 Instead, they require consideration of demographic trends, human aspirations, laws of supply and demand, and in general, social, economic and political factors.
 The civil engineers of the future will have to develop a better appreciation and understanding of these subjects to assume their rightful place in society.

 The problems civil engineers will face in the next century are likely to be increasingly complex.
 They should be viewed, however, as a new challenge and an opportunity to play a leadership role in shaping future society, improving the quality of life and protecting the environment.
 To respond to this challenge, civil engineers will need a solid knowledge of the physical sciences, and an understanding of human and social behavior, familiarity with new methodologies and emerging technologies, and a continuing eagerness to explore new areas and apply the latest research results.
 Research efforts should be closely related to the interest and needs of society.
 In this way the results will be more practical, the work itself will be more exciting and rewarding, and the contribution to mankind will be more meaningful.
-The civil engineering programs at HKUST aim at giving students the technical skills, intellectual inspiration and appreciation of human factors to meet the challenges facing modern-day civil engineers.
+The civil and environmental engineering programs at HKUST aim at giving students the technical skills, intellectual inspiration and appreciation of human factors to meet the challenges facing modern-day civil engineers.